JanWielemaker/pip-janus/janus-xsb.md

 *By default, `jns.query_once()`, `jns.query()`, and ` jns.com()`, return
 one of three truth values*

 - *`True` representing the truth value *true*.
 This means the XSB query succeeded and that the answer with bindings (` AnsDict[’RevList’]`) is true in the Well-Founded Model of the program.[^22]*

 - *`False` representing the truth value *false*.
 This means the XSB query failed and has no answers in the Well-Founded Model of the program.
 In such a case, the return dictionary has the form*

       {truth:False}

 - *`jns.Undefined` representing the truth value *undefined*.
 This means that the XSB query succeeded, but the answer is neither *true* nor *false* in the Well-Funded Model of the program.[^23]*

-*Although XSB's three-valued logic can be highly useful for many purposes, it can be safely ignored in many applications, and most queries will either succeed with true answers or will fail.[^24]*
+*Although XSB’s three-valued logic can be highly useful for many purposes, it can be safely ignored in many applications, and most queries will either succeed with true answers or will fail.[^24]*